albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

     ```bash
     Initialisation Block
     Initialise Static Field
-    The constant field value is 7
+    The static constant field value is 7
-    The constant field value is 7
+    The static constant field value is 7
-    The constant field value is 7
+    The static constant field value is 7
     Done
     ```